dynotw/Basic-Machine-Learning-Code/Machine Learning/Model/Tuning/README.md

 ### Fine-Tune Model

 After we get a good ML algorithm, we usually tune some hyperparameters to improve model's performance.
 However, it wastes lots of time, if we try different value of hyperparameters manually.
-Fortunately, scikit-learn provides two class, ``GridSearchCV`` & ``RandomSearchCV`` for us.
+Fortunately, scikit-learn provides two class, ``GridSearchCV`` & ``RandomizedSearchCV`` for us.
 These class instance will evaluate all the possible combinations of hyperparameter values, using cross-validation.